I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 You can read more about my extreme blood sugar issues, my thyroid dis-ease, and my body deteriorating in the middle of this post: The Beginning of My Health Journey

 After reading Anthony William’s work, I changed my diet again.
 (I had been eating a strict Paleo Diet the previous year.)
 I changed with hope that my body could release the harmful disease creating my illness so I could start feeling better.
-With his instruction, I started eating mostly raw fruits and vegetables.
+With the guidance from the book Medical Medium: Secrets Behind Chronic and Mystery Illness and How to Finally Heal, I started eating mostly raw fruits and vegetables.

 I think it is important to note, that without any physical strength and stamina, plus living in a body that was constantly in pain, I was in a desperate place.
 I was willing to give up just about anything to receive resonance in my body again.